TuringLang/Turing.jl/docs/src/_docs/autodiff.md

 ## Switching AD Modes

 Turing supports two types of automatic differentiation (AD) in the back end during sampling.
-The current default AD mode is [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl), but Turing also supports [Flux's](https://github.com/FluxML/Flux.jl) [Tracker](https://fluxml.ai/Flux.jl/stable/internals/tracker.html#Flux.Tracker-1)-based differentation.
+The current default AD mode is [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl), but Turing also supports [Tracker](https://github.com/FluxML/Tracker.jl)-based differentation.

-To switch between `ForwardDiff` and `Flux.Tracker`, one can call function `Turing.setadbackend(backend_sym)`, where `backend_sym` can be `:forward_diff` or `:reverse_diff`.
+To switch between `ForwardDiff` and `Tracker`, one can call function `Turing.setadbackend(backend_sym)`, where `backend_sym` can be `:forward_diff` or `:reverse_diff`.

 ## Compositional Sampling with Differing AD Modes

 Turing supports intermixed automatic differentiation methods for different variable spaces.
-The snippet below shows using `ForwardDiff` to sample the mean (`m`) parameter, and using the Flux-based `FluxTrackerAD` autodiff for the variance (`s`) parameter:
+The snippet below shows using `ForwardDiff` to sample the mean (`m`) parameter, and using the Tracker-based `TrackerAD` autodiff for the variance (`s`) parameter:

 ```julia
 using Turing